rqzhangberkeley/efficient-reasoning/README.md

 You can also refer to https://github.com/QwenLM/Qwen2.5-Math for the parser in the pipeline.
 For the performace of Qwen2.5-1.5B-Instruct and Qwen2.5-7B-Instruct on gsm8k, see https://qwenlm.github.io/blog/qwen2.5-llm/.
 For the performance of Qwen2.5-Math-1.5B and Qwen2.5-math-7B on gsm8k, and the perfromance of Qwen2.5-Math-1.5/7b-Instruct on gsm8k and AIME2024, see https://qwenlm.github.io/blog/qwen2.5-math/.

+We evaluate some baselines on LIMO dataet (See https://arxiv.org/abs/2502.03387).
+We also evaluate the LIMO model on several benchmarks.
 Running LIMO model takes much longer time since the model generally outputs longer CoTs.
 It takes 1.5 hours to run gsm8k-eval on LIMO model via 8 GPUs and batched inference.

 ### GSM8k-eval